syne-tune/syne-tune/docs/command_line.md

 for each experiment is this random seed offset plus `run_id` modulo `2 ** 32`, so that two experiments started with the same call have the same seed iff their `run_id` is the same.
-For example, if you compare random search with Bayesian optimization, the initial random choices are the same for the same `run_id`, but inherent randomness is quantified by using a number of `run_id`'s.
+For example, if you compare random search with Bayesian optimization, the initial random choices are the same for the same `run_id`, allowing for a paired comparison, but inherent randomness is quantified by using a number of `run_id`'s.

 The random seed offset can be specified with `--random_seed_offset`.
 This way, you can compare different variants without launching them with a single call, or even do comparisons across different `experiment_name`'s.

+Note that the seeds controlled this way only affect random choices in Syne Tune, not in the training code to be tuned (e.g., weight initialization, ordering of data batches, data set splits).

 ## Different Back-Ends